v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 b.
 In the **Parameters** field, The value *ForwardingSmtpAddress* indicates that email forward has been set on the mailbox.
 In this example, mail is being forwarded to the email address mike@contoso.com, which is outside of the alpinehouse.onmicrosoft.com organization.

 c.
 The *True* value for the *DeliverToMailboxAndForward* parameter indicates that a copy of message delivered to sarad@alpinehouse.onmicrosoft.com *and* is forwarded to the email address specified by the *ForwardingSmtpAddress* parameter, which in this example is mike@contoso.com.
-If the value for this parameter is set to *False* then email is only forwarded to the email address specified by the *ForwardingSmtpAddress* parameter.
-It is not delivered to the mailbox specified in the **ObjectId** field.
+If the value for the *DeliverToMailboxAndForward* parameter is set to *False*, then email is only forwarded to the address specified by the *ForwardingSmtpAddress* parameter.
+It's not delivered to the mailbox specified in the **ObjectId** field.

 d.
-The **UserId** field indicate the user who set email forwarding on the mailbox specified in the **ObjectId** field field.
+The **UserId** field indicates the user who set email forwarding on the mailbox specified in the **ObjectId** field field.
 This user is also displayed in the **User** column on the search results page.
 In this case, it seems that the owner of the mailbox set email forwarding on her mailbox.

-If you determine that email forwarding shouldn't be set on the mailbox, you can remove email forwarding by running the following command in Exchange Online PowerShell:
+If you determine that email forwarding shouldn't be set on the mailbox, you can remove it by running the following command in Exchange Online PowerShell:

 ```
 Set-Mailbox <mailbox alias> -ForwardingSmtpAddress $null
 ```

-See the [Set-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/set-mailbox) cmdlet reference topic for more information about the parameters related to email forwarding.
+See the [Set-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/set-mailbox) article for more information about the parameters related to email forwarding.

 ## Determining if a user deleted email items